 More supported collateral

 At launch, only DAI will be supported.
-It will be subsequently deposited on Compound and Bzx (Fulcrum) to generate interests, and the protocol will accept deposits in cDAI and iDAI.
-Other stablecoins such as USDC will also be supported.
+It will be subsequently deposited on Compound and Aave to generate interests, and the protocol will accept deposits in cDAI and aDAI.
+Other stablecoins such as USDC or USDT will also be supported.

-Our Synthetic Protocol, which is currently being developed, will allow to support collateral in almost any fiat currency, and will eventually allow to withdraw one's profits in any desired assets; it would be then possible to deposit swiss franc to trade Forex, and earn Bitcoins, euros or Tesla shares.
+Our Synthetic protocol (Synthereum), which is currently being developed, will allow supporting collateral in almost any fiat currency, and will eventually allow withdrawing one's profits in any desired assets; it would be then possible to deposit swiss franc to trade Forex, and earn Bitcoins, Euros or Tesla shares.

 Besides our synthetic assets, the protocol will support other liquid tokens such as MKR or BAT, or even tokenized assets such as real estate and other Blockchain coins through the use of Ren Protocol.